 Sedrick Ellis, USC football defensive lineman (2005 to 2007):

-Out of a Chino High program that won CIF title games in 2000 and ’01, Ellis’ three-year career at USC produced 142 tackles (75 solo, 29 for losses) and 17.5 sacks in 36 games as well as the Morris Trophy for top lineman in the Pac-10.
+Best known: Ellis’ three-year career at USC produced 142 tackles (75 solo, 29 for losses) and 17.5 sacks in 36 games as well as the Morris Trophy for top lineman in the Pac-10.
 In USC’s win over Michigan in the 2007 Rose Bowl, Ellis had seven tackles, a sack and a pass deflection.
 During his senior year he was voted Pac-10 Conference Defensive Player of the Year and was first-team All-American.
 New Orleans made Ellis the No. 7 overall pick in the 2008 NFL draft.

 Carson Schwesinger, UCLA football linebacker (2021 to 2024):

-From Oaks Christian in Thousand Oaks, Schweisinger made it as a UCLA walk on after the Bruins lost out on teammate Ethan Calvert.
-By the time he earned a scholarship and made it through his junior season, Schwesinger made first-team All-Big Ten, was a Bruins team captain, a finalist for the Butkus Award (top linebacker in the nation) and considered for the Burlsworth Trophy (top walk-on).
+Best known: From Oaks Christian High in Thousand Oaks, Schweisinger made it on the UCLA roster as a walk on.
+By the time he earned a scholarship and made it through his junior season, Schwesinger was a first-team All-Big Ten pick, a Bruins team captain, a finalist for the Butkus Award (top linebacker in the nation) and considered for the Burlsworth Trophy (top walk-on).
 Teammate Bryan Addison called him “Captain America.”
-All while he pursued a bio engineering major.
-After leading the nation in solo tackles with 90 and finishing third in all of college football in total tackles with 136, which led the Big Ten, Schwesinger was the 33rd overall pick of the 2025 draft by the Cleveland Browns — the first player from UCLA or USC selected in the NFL draft.
+All of this happened as he pursued a bio engineering major.

 We also have: